-Omega-3 fish oils for memory
+Omega-3 fish oil for memory

+Fish oil is one of the most important memory boosters.
 Oily fish are traditionally referred to as ‘brain food’ as they supply a rich blend of nutrients needed by brain cells, including protein, long-chain omega-3 fatty acids (DHA and EPA), vitamin D and phospholipids such as phosphatidylserine.

 Normal aging is associated with a loss of brain volume, but a good intake of omega-3 may help to prevent this, especially in a part of the brain called the hippocampus, which is involved in memory.